yugabyte/yugabyte-db/docs/content/v1.3/deploy/public-clouds/aws/manual-deployment.md

 ### Set environment variables

 Now that the 6 nodes have been prepared, the yb-master process will be run on 3 of these nodes (because RF=3) and yb-tserver will be run on all 6 nodes.
-To learn more about Yugabyte DB’s process architecture, see [here](../../../architecture/concepts/universe/).
+To learn more about YugabyteDB’s process architecture, see [here](../../../architecture/concepts/universe/).

 These install steps are written in a way that we assume that you will run the install steps from another node from which you can access the above 6 VMs over “ssh”.